 Applications are now being received for 2021 intake dates

-Note: Applications must be received 25 days prior to the intake date in order to ensure completion of all required paperwork.
+Note: Applications are requested at least 25 days prior to the intake date in order to ensure completion of all required paperwork.
+Please submit a partial application by the requested date so we can work with you and the community member to complete the process.
 The application process includes the application form, a full medical, Tuberculosis screen, immunization records and a phone interview with each applicant.
 Applications are only being accepted from BC & Yukon at this time.

 Intake Coordinators travel to workshops and special events to share information on Nenqayni Wellness Centre.